apache/druid/docs/configuration/index.md

 #### Filtered request logging

 The `filtered` request logger filters requests based on the query type or how long a query takes to complete.
-For native queries, requests are only logged when the `query/time` metric is above the user-provided threshold.
+For native queries, the logger only logs requests when the `query/time` metric exceeds the threshold provided in `queryTimeThresholdMs`.
-For SQL queries, requests are only logged when the `sqlQuery/time` metric is above the user-provided threshold.
+For SQL queries, it only logs requests when the `sqlQuery/time` metric exceeds threshold provided in `sqlQueryTimeThresholdMs`.
 See [Metrics](../operations/metrics.md) for more details on query metrics.

 Requests that meet the threshold are logged using the request logger type set in `druid.request.logging.delegate.type`.